The Latest: Hawaii volcano could have explosive eruption

 There's also potential for ash, steam and sulfur dioxide emissions.

-Kilauea is one of the world's most active volcanoes.
 It has destroyed 36 structures since it began releasing lava into a Big Island residential neighborhood last week.

 8 p.m.